U.S. temporarily lifts trade restrictions on Myanmar shipping hubs

 To bolster Myanmar's transition to democracy after decades of military rule, U.S. officials began lifting sanctions against the country after a civilian government was formed in 2011.
 But officials acknowledged on Monday that remaining U.S. sanctions against those with ties to Myanmar's military have had the unintended consequence of halting "many, many dozens" of shipments.

-Reuters reported last month that major U.S. banks, such as Citigroup, Bank of America and PNC Financial were shying away from backing Myanmar trade after discovering that the Asia World port – one of the country's most important shipping terminals - is controlled by a businessman on America’s sanctions blacklist.
+Reuters reported last month that major U.S. banks, such as Citigroup (C.N), Bank of America (BAC.N) and PNC Financial (PNC.N) were shying away from backing Myanmar trade after discovering that the Asia World port – one of the country's most important shipping terminals - is controlled by a businessman on America’s sanctions blacklist.

 Exporters use trade finance from banks to ensure they get paid after shipments arrive, and the banks’ withdrawal has led to a sharp decline in U.S. shipments into Myanmar.